Mohsens22/NEON/README.md

 # NEON
-A class library for implementation of NEON UI in your UWP app
+A class library for implementation of NEON UI in your UWP app.

+NOTE : THIS RUNS ONLY ON RS2 BUILDS OR ABOVE.

 How to use it in your own projects: